mgmamac/Auto-Wallpaper/README.md

 3. On your client, delete existing uploaded wallpaper.
 If you are not using any billing software, skip this step.

 	a.
 For those using PanCafe Pro, go to C:\Program Files (x86)\PanGroup\PanCafe Pro Client\upload (or wherever you installed it) and delete wall.bmp.
+If upload folder or wall.bmp does not exist, skip this step.

 	b.
 For other billing software, go to their respective folder and delete the uploaded wallpaper.